aabou-francis/airline-sim/README.md

 ## My Contributions

 While the initial codebase was provided, I have:
-- Developed the core flight search algorithm.
+- Implemented the core flight search algorithm.
 - Made the UI features functional.
-- Conducted testing and optimization to ensure the application runs efficiently.
+- Conducted testing ensure the application runs efficiently.